Architects, Engineers, and Physicians Develop COVID-19 Patient Isolation Hood

 Led by Dr. Samuel Smith, an anesthesiologist at MGH and instructor at Harvard Medical School, architect Eric Höweler, co-partner of the Boston-based Höweler + Yoon, and faculty at Harvard’s Graduate School of Design (GSD), the development of the PIH emerged after the two hospitals created a Center for COVID Innovation, which is mobilizing experts across disciplines to research vaccines for the virus and brainstorm ways to manufacture protective equipment.

-Harnessing ideas from architects located in Ohio, California, New Mexico, and beyond, Höweler worked with Siebold, Nathan Phipps (an industrial designer and researcher from Harvard’s Wyss Institute for Biologically Inspired Engineering), Chris Hansen (a digital fabrication specialist at the GSD’s Fabrication Laboratory), Saurabh Mhatre (a research associate in the Material Processes and Systems Group at the GSD), and other faculty to deliver two types of hoods.
+Harnessing ideas from architects located in Ohio, California, New Mexico, and beyond, Höweler worked with Seibold, Phipps, Chris Hansen (a digital fabrication specialist at the GSD’s Fabrication Laboratory), Saurabh Mhatre (a research associate in the Material Processes and Systems Group at the GSD), and other faculty to deliver two types of hoods.

 One is made from a single sheet of plastic film cut on a Zund CNC machine and folded like origami into a hood form; the other uses an adjustable rigid frame that cantilevers over the patient’s face and is fitted with transparent plastic.
 Both are lightweight, intuitive for doctors to operate, able to fit over any size bed or mattress, and easily removable if a doctor has to access a patient in an emergency.
 Aside from the reusable frame on the cantilevered prototype, the hoods are single-use to address infection control issues.